ibm-cloud-docs/loadbalancer-service/create-load-balancer.md

 	<img src="images/select-lb-type.png" alt="drawing" style="width: 600px;"/>

 	By default, the Public load balancer receives a globally-unique public IP address from the IBM global address pool.
-If, however, you wish to assign it public address(es) from your own address pool or wish to deploy it behind a firewall service within your account, select **Allocate from a public subnet in your account**.
+If, however, you wish to assign it public address(es) from your own address pool or wish to deploy it behind a firewall service within your account, check if your public subnet has [sufficient IP addresses](troubleshooting-provisioning.html) and select **Allocate from a public subnet in your account**.

 	For internal-only applications that do not need access to the public internet, choose the **Internal (Private)** type.